technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 4 – Adaptive Cloud/Lab 4 – Adaptive Cloud.md

     ![](./media/image61.png)

-2. Right-click on Star-men and select Windows PowerShell (Admin)
+2. Right-click on Start-men and select Windows PowerShell (Admin)

 3. Type the below commands to donwload the **Windows Server 2022 image**